-This commitment to durability not only meets your needs, but also fulfils an important role in the sustainability of our nature environment.
-Through creating products that have a long life, we limit waste and reduce our environmental footprint.
+This commitment to durability not only meets your needs, but also fulfils an important role in sustainability.
+Through creating products that have a long life, we help limit waste and reduce our overall environmental footprint.

 Macpac offers a repairs service.

 We’ve offered repairs at Macpac since the beginning — to keep gear in play for longer, reduce our environmental impact and keep the memories going.
 That repaired baffle or patch often becomes a badge of honour.